littleweaver/littleweaverweb.com/README.rst

 .. code:: bash

-    mkvirtualenv brambling # Using virtualenvwrapper.
+    mkvirtualenv lww # Using virtualenvwrapper.

 If you are using RVM, make sure to create an use an appropriate gemset with Ruby 2.2.1.
 If you are not using RVM, you must set environment variable ``GEM_PATH`` to a colon-separated list of locations where gems are found.